Let’s put a poisonous, human-potential-stifling myth to rest…

 Successfully intelligent people are causes, not merely products.
 They recognize their strengths and weaknesses and use flexible strategies to achieve their dreams given the unique context of their own lives, with all its blessings and burdens.
 As such, there is no single definition of “success” and therefore no single way to define or measure “smart”.

 In summary, intelligence is not some fixed, measurable quantity.
-Intelligence is an eminently human process in search of meaning… a process of interacting with and influencing one’s world in service to one’s authentic dreams.
+Intelligence is not an essence; Intelligence is a process… an eminently human process in search of meaning… interacting with and influencing one’s world in service to one’s authentic dreams.

 Intelligence, in the most profound sense, is an attitude toward this mysterious opportunity called life.